Jonathan-Evey/top-inventory-application/README.md

 Future updates may include an admin page for the artist to update the site, and a backend for store item information using MongoDB.

 Design and concept made by me.

+issues that need work.
+Accessibility - large updates and review needed